If you are short on time check out our abridged 30 minute interview guide here

 When would you prefer to use equity in a merger?

-You think that your cost of equity is overvalued and lower than your incremental cost of debt.
+You think that your equity is overvalued and lower than your incremental cost of debt.
 You cannot raise further debt.
 You think that the target’s growth potential offers a much greater return than the return on equity you are offering.

 How would you calculate “break-even synergies” in an M&A deal and what does the number mean?